quaric/zadark/README.md

 ## About

-ZaDark is an open source extension for Browser and PC that helps you turn on Dark Theme for Zalo.
+ZaDark is an open source extension for Browser and PC that helps you turn on Dark Mode for Zalo.

 ### Highlights